R-D-King/grad-proj/README.md

 - `weather_update` - Sent when new weather data is available
 - `preset_activated` - Sent when an irrigation preset is activated
 - `pump_status_change` - Sent when the pump status changes
+- `sensor_update` - Sent when new sensor readings are available

+## Sensor Simulation

+The application includes a simulation mode for development and testing without physical hardware:

+- Enable simulation mode by setting the environment variable: `SENSOR_SIMULATION=true`
+- All sensors will generate realistic simulated values
+- Simulated values will vary slightly over time to mimic real sensor behavior
+- The LCD display will show simulated output in the console

 ## Resolved Issues